C0RUJA0/uvc-gadget-webcam/README.md

+# uvc-gadget-webcam

+This project provides everything needed to install all the software necessary for a working Raspberry Pi UVC gadget webcam that can be used as a video source and streamed through RTMP.
+These instructions have been adapted and tested on the Raspberry Pi Zero 2 W (Bookworm, arm64 lite).

+## Adjustments and installation (README summary)

-1. Recommended operating system
+### 1. Recommended operating system

 Install this image on the Raspberry Pi Zero 2 W:

-2023-10-10-raspios-bookworm-arm64-lite.img.xz
+`2023-10-10-raspios-bookworm-arm64-lite.img.xz`

-2. Required packages (Raspberry Pi)
+### 2. Required packages (Raspberry Pi)

 Update and install dependencies: